Skip to Calculator

 As covered in our post on sepsis in elderly patients, the mortality differential by age is substantial:

 As the US population ages, the absolute number of elderly sepsis deaths will rise even as age-adjusted rates continue to decline.
-By 2030, adults over 65 will represent an estimated 20% of the US population — up from 16% today — making this demographic trajectory one of the most significant drivers of future sepsis burden.
+By 2030, adults over 65 will represent an estimated 20% of the US population, up from 16% today.
+That demographic trajectory is one of the most significant drivers of future sepsis burden.

 ICU Resource Utilization